cs50nestm/web/html/README.md

 cd unit3
 ```

-Then you can create a new `html` file by typing in your terminal:
+When working on web based programs, it's important to have a separate directory for each project.
+So create a new directory, `cd` into it, then make your html file and name it `index.html`.

 ```
+mkdir html
+cd html
-code mypage.html
+code index.html
 ```

 Then to start up a server to be able to view your web page, type: